Agilicus/kustomize-plugins/agilicus/v1/apigenerator/README.md

 ## ApiGenerator

-Given an input file like below, create a Deployment, Service, VirtualService, and Database CRD.
+Given an input file like below, create a Deployment, Service, VirtualService, Database CRD, and Mounts.

 ```
 ---